mixpanel/docs/pages/docs/debugging/overview.md

 #### Inactive Events and Properties

-Mixpanel’s report dropdown menus hide events that have not been fired within the last 30 days.
+Mixpanel's report dropdown menus hide events that have not been fired within the last 30 days.
 The only exception are events that have been modified via the Lexicon interface, eg: by adding a description, hiding the event, changing the display name, etc. The events will still be available in the project's raw data, but will not be visible in the UI.
 We do this to reduce clutter from events that are no longer firing.
 Event properties and property values that have not been sent to your project in the last 28 days will also be hidden from dropdowns.

-To have an imported event, event property, or property value that’s older than 30 days show in the dropdowns, you can fire a single instance of that event, property, or property value and the data will resurface it in the UI.
+To have an imported event, event property, or property value that's older than 30 days show in the dropdowns, you can fire a single instance of that event, property, or property value and the data will resurface it in the UI.
 If you know the name of the event, you can also search for it by typing the name in the dropdown menu (case sensitive).

 ## Data Discrepancies